MicrosoftEdge/WebView2Feedback/FindOnPage.md

 }

-/// Interface providing methods and properties for finding and navigating through text in the web view.
+/// Interface providing methods and properties for finding and navigating through text in the WebView2.
 /// This interface allows for finding text, navigation between matches, and customization of the Find UI.
 // MSOWNERS: core (maxwellmyers@microsoft.com)
 [uuid(9c494a0a-c5d8-5fee-b7e6-4926d8d7b391), object, pointer_default(unique)]